corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 Copy the PostgreSQL JDBC Driver *42.2.8* version *JDBC 4.2* into the `drivers` directory.

 ### 3.2.
-Extract DDL and DML script using Database Management Tool
+Extract the DDL and DML scripts using Database Management Tool

 To run the tool, use the following command: